 Cross-Origin Resource Sharing (CORS)

-In Goma Gateway, you can configure CORS in two ways:
+In Goma Gateway, CORS can be configured at two levels:

 Example: Global CORS Configuration